 How to Tell the Difference Between Good Ladybugs and Bad Ladybugs

 They may look similar, but one helps control unwanted insects in the garden while the other is part of the problem.
-Here's how to tell ladybugs and Asian lady beetles apart.
+Here's how to tell these look-alike bugs apart.

 You can identify a ladybug by its markings and size.
 They have bright, cherry-red shells with black spots, and their heads are black with small white "cheeks."
 Ladybugs are typically rounder and smaller than Asian lady beetles if you look at them side-by-side.